Back to Home

 Assign Guest

-When a Host or Captain adds a specific person to an empty seat by entering their name and email.
-The assigned guest receives an invitation email.
+When a ticket purchaser (Owner) adds someone to a seat they purchased by entering their name and email.

 Reassign Seat